 Building a Deck on Grass or Soil

-- First thing you need to do is to mark the area where you will be building the deck.
-You can use some pegs and builder’s lines to outline the entire space.
+- The first thing you need to do is mark the area where you will be building the deck.
+You can use pegs and builder lines to outline the entire space.

 - As much as possible, you want to clear the area where you’re building the deck.
-Remove any plants, rocks, and weeds from the area.
-Ignoring this step can damage your deck.
+Remove any plants, rocks, or weeds from the area.
+Ignoring these steps can damage your deck.

 - Next, dig down approximately 50 mm.
 Make sure to remove any leftover turf.

 - Make sure that the ground is even.
 You can use a tamper to flatten the ground.
 You may need to move the soil around to flatter the area.

 - Next, cover the area with a weed control landscaping fabric.
 This fabric helps prevent any grass growth, which can damage your deck.

 - After laying the fabric, cover the area with 40 mm to 50 mm of gravel.
 Gravel offers protection against water and moisture buildup.
 Other excellent alternatives are wood chips and stone pebbles.

 - After finishing the foundation, start measuring and cutting your boards.
 You can use a pencil to mark the desired lengths.
 A combination square is also a handy tool that can accurately create lines across the boards.

 - Next, you may want to lay down all the materials in the desired area.
 Doing this will help you determine whether you have enough materials for the job.
 You will also need to put gaps between the boards for a more accurate layout.
 5 mm to 8 mm is an ideal side-to-side board spacing, while at most 3 mm for end-to-end.
 If you haven’t already, this is the last chance to change your design and layout.